objektwerks/spark.hbase/README.md

 Spark HBase
 -----------
->Project that prototypes some very off-the-wall Spark-HBase integration ideas.
+>Project that prototypes a very off-the-wall Spark-HBase-Database app.
 Avoid at all costs!

 Install
 -------